PMC 2026 Panel Submissions Now Open

 PMC 2026

-October 6, 2026 | 9:30 am October 8, 2026 | 6:00 pm
+October 6 | 9:30 am October 8 | 6:00 pm

-Attendees represent 70+ countries, ranging from publishers to composers, technology partners and financial partners, and everything in between.
+This is an in-person event, with panel programming streamed live both within the virtual conference platform and within the conference app.
+Attendees represent 80+ countries, ranging from publishers to composers, technology partners and financial partners, and everything in between.
 The PMC provides networking and educational opportunities to further advance the value of production music and the industry’s community.

 The deadline to book your discounted room rate is Wednesday, September 2, 2026.